citizenfx/natives/CAM/CreateCamWithParams.md

 Cam CREATE_CAM_WITH_PARAMS(char* camName, float posX, float posY, float posZ, float rotX, float rotY, float rotZ, float fov);
 ```

-Create a camera with the specified cam name/type, You can use `SetCam` natives to manipulate the camera.
+Create a camera with the specified cam name/type, You can use `SET_CAM_` natives to manipulate the camera.

 Cam names:
 ```